Zlash65/awslabs-mcp/src/bedrock-kb-retrieval-mcp-server/README.md

 - Retrieve information using conversational queries
 - Get relevant passages from your knowledge bases
 - Access citation information for all results
+- Use `QueryKnowledgeBasesWithMetadata` for discovery when you need metadata fields (date, users, companies, IDs)

 ### Filter results by data source